Paradoxes of MMORPGs

 "The Small World.
 Norrath, the world in which the game takes place, consists of several continents.
 Antonica, Everfrost, Lavastorm, the Enchanted Lands, Kunark, and others.
 At a closer look, the "continents" turn out to be islands, and not so big ones at that.
 It takes fifteen to twenty minutes to cross the continents of the Enchanted Lands at a run.
 By our standards, it pulls on not too big an island, which may buy himself some oligarch of the new Russians somewhere on the Adriatic.
 In other words, the world of Everquest 2 is a small enough and cozy place.

 "Parallel Worlds.
 Servers, where gamers play divided by geography and type of game.
 There are American, Asian, European and "Russian" (supported by "Akella-online") servakki.
 The second feature is the type of game.
 There are PvP and PvE servers.
 On PvP (Player vs Player) there is a war between players of opposing factions - the "good" one from Keinos and the "evil" one from Freeport.
 Wall-to-wall, in other words.
 In PvE (Player vs Evironment) players from Keinos and Freeport fight against the environment - all kinds of monsters controlled by the computer.
-Player battles are not forbidden, but mostly there are cutting monsters and doing quests.
+Player battles are not forbidden, but mostly here cutting monsters and doing quests.
 That is, we have a few dozen parallel worlds of Norrath, living their own lives and according to different rules.

 "To each his own princess".
 One of the serious technical problems of early MMORPGs was the overloading of some locations with especially attractive content.
 Like a "fat" named mob (monster) of which when you kill it drops a fat loot (for example, some special sword-cladenets).
 "Everybody wants to be a Hero".
-As a result, everyone who wanted to slaughter that boss would gather in that location, which led to a capacity overload and a conflict over loot.
+As a result, everyone who wanted to slaughter that boss would gather in that location, which led to overpowering and a conflict over loot.
 To solve this problem, an instanced system was proposed.
 Instance is an area that is created by the computer for a limited number of players.
 For example, for a raid group of 6-24 people.
 The game server creates a separate copy of this location with only your raid and no one else.
 No one will steal your victory (in the sense of cool gear and experience points) from you.

 Thus, besides the already mentioned above coexistence of several parallel worlds of Everquest 2, an enumerable number of copies of separate areas, locations of the space is created.